 - For digital information: Data files (raw data and compilations).
 Include a written list of digital files (with accurate file names included) that were created during the internship.
 List should include brief information on contents and how it's useful to the MVI and the FCC when content not obvious.
 Digital backup of all final files and original datasheets should be given to the academic supervisor at end of project. - 2.
 Signage and trailmarkers for the Crandell Reserve - 3.
 Portable trail map - 4.
 Data analysis for reporting results of research topic - 5.
 Report of the specific topic (e.g., methods of mapping trails in the Crandell Reserve):

-Abstract: brief summary of topic and results Introduction: general interpretive materials and trailmarking methods and reasoning Literature review Study area and methods: site information and history, problem, methods to map Results: data summary as related to topic Discussion: your interpretation and implications of the results Acknowledgements Appendices References
+Introduction: general interpretive materials and trailmarking methods and reasoning

+Study area and methods: site information and history, problem, methods to map

 NATIVE ORNAMENTAL PLANT LANDSCAPING WITH THE MONTEVERDE INSTITUTE (MVI) AND PRONATIVAS (PN)